bennorth/dragon32-invaders-revenge/write-up.md

 ## Differences

 The Pytch port is not a perfect re-creation.
-The main differences are:
+The main differences in the Pytch version are:

 * The player has to use the keyboard; there is no joystick support — although see below.
 * The game is one-player only.
 * The game does not track the high-score.
 * The game plays once and then stops.
 You have to click Pytch's "play" button to have another game.
+* There is a sound effect when you gain an extra ship at multiples of 10,000 points.

 ## Hardware controller